 - 3 tbsp sesame oil

-- Once the oil is hot, add the onion to the wok and cook until soft, then add the crushed garlic and stir for a minute.1 onion, 5 cloves garlic
+- Add the onion to the wok and cook until soft, then add the crushed garlic and stir for a minute.1 onion, 5 cloves garlic

 - Stir everything together with tongs until the noodles turn yellow and everything has a good coating of curry powder and sauce.

-- Give it a quick taste and see if any more curry powder is needed - it really varies depending on the brand/type you're using, so add a tsp or two more if needed.
+- Give it a quick taste and see if any more curry powder is needed - it really varies depending on the type you're using, so add a tsp or two more if needed.

 - Serve with extra spring onions, sesame seeds, chilli flakes or sriracha.